Mellivory: Religious consumption

 Humans consume honey as parts of some religions.
 In Judaism during Rosh Hashanah, apples are dipped in honey as a siman (symbol/omen) for a sweet new year.
-The custom is referenced neither in Tanach or the Talmud; one of its earliest mentions is in the interpolation of Rabbi Moses Isserless to the Shulchan Aruch, which he cites as a non-universal custom - unlike other Rosh Hashana simanim like beets and leek.
+The custom is referenced neither in Tanach or the Talmud; one of its earliest mentions is in the interpolation of Rabbi Moses Isserless to the Shulchan Aruch, which he cites as a non-universal custom—unlike other Rosh Hashana simanim like beets and leek.
 Nevertheless, the custom has grown to become nearly universal.
 Some suggest the custom has different or more ancient origins; Dr. Jefferey Cohen suggests the custom is a reminder of the manna provided by God to the Israelites as sustenance while wandering through the desert for 40 years.
 In Hinduism, honey (Madhu) is one of the five elixirs of life (Panchamrita).
 In temples, honey is poured over the deities in a ritual called Madhu abhisheka.
 The Vedas and other ancient literature mention the use of honey as a great medicinal and health food.
 In Buddhism, honey plays an important role in the festival of Madhu Purnima, celebrated in India and Bangladesh.
 The day commemorates Buddha's making peace among his disciples by retreating into the wilderness.
 According to legend, while he was there a monkey brought him honey to eat.
 On Madhu Purnima, Buddhists remember this act by giving honey to monks.
 The monkey's gift is frequently depicted in Buddhist art.
 In Islam, according to the hadith, Muhammad strongly recommended honey for healing purposes.
 The Quran promotes honey as a nutritious and healthy food.

 Mellivory by nonhuman animals

 By invertebrates

 There are several species of insects that are considered pests in beekeeping.
 Notably, small hive beetles, the unaptly named bee louse (a species of fly), ants, wasps and wax moths such as Galleria mellonella and Achroia grisella cause damage by eating honey directly.
-Of course, bees themselves also feed honey to their larvae.
+Bees themselves also feed honey to their larvae.
 Western honey bees will rob honey from other hives, as will yellowjacket wasps.
 In the Nomada genus, which is a genus of cleptoparasites, the female enters a beehive to deposit her eggs, and leaves.
 The offspring will eat the hive's resources and eventually leave themselves.

 By vertebrates

-Honey is eaten by several types of mammals, notably skunks, raccoons, opossums, bears, and honey badgers.
+Honey is eaten by several types of mammals, notably skunks, raccoons, opossums, kinkajous, bears, and honey badgers.
 Bears in particular are stereotyped as commonly attacking beehives, which does happen in nature.
 Bears are attracted to beehives for not just the honey, but also larvae and immature honey bees, which provide fat and protein.
-The Russian term for bear, literally "Honey Eater," reflects this.
+The Russian term for bear, literally "Honey Eater", reflects this.
 Honey badgers are also well known for raiding beehives and eating honey, and are named after this part of their diet.

-Honey and beeswax are also eaten by some birds, including honeyeaters and honeyguides, the latter of which are known to guide humans to bee colonies in order to partake in foraging mutualism.
+Honey and beeswax are also eaten by some birds, including honey buzzards and honeyguides, the latter of which are known to guide humans to bee colonies in order to partake in foraging mutualism.